 If its not our Turn we set the canAttack of our minions to false and also we disable the green flames by changing the alpha channel of the color to 0.

-also manage the end game messages from the GameManager.
+IWe also manage the end game messages from the GameManager.

-If or display the appropriate message to the screen. also have a RestartGame method that loads the main menu scene when the Restart button.
+If the player winswe win or loses Ilose we display the appropriate message to the screen.
+IWe also have a RestartGame method that loads the main menu scene when the player clickswe click the Restart button.

-4.5
+4.5 PlayerManagerNetwork Manager